socialchorus/cumuli/README.md

 ### Command line interface for Procfiles

-Strawboss has a command-line interface that can be used via a parent Procfile.
+Cumuli has a command-line interface that can be used via a parent Procfile.
 This allows procfiles to point to other applications, with their own Procfiles.
 This is what the parent Procfile might look like: